Christmas Eve and the Birth of 'Talk' Radio

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Melissa Block.
-The poetic sounding name for a discovery that lead to a change of events culminating in me, talking to you, right now.
+It is called the heterodyne principle, a poetic-sounding name for a discovery that led to a chain of events culminating in me, talking to you, right now.

 Reginald Fessenden made the discovery in the early years of the 20th century.
 A Canadian by birth who began his career working for Thomas Edison, Fessenden figured out that by combining two frequencies together, radio could do more than simply transmit Morse code.
 It will be possible to speak over the airwaves.